MicroControleurMonde/RP2040_GPS_NMEA/README.md

 These decoders interpret the sentences to extract the values according to the NMEA 0183 standard **without using any external library / module !**

 All of them are using **`UART0`**, **`TX=GPIO0`**, **`RX=GPIO1`** as default.
 So remember to change the settings according to your setup !

+# Decoding Demos (Videos)

+In this section, you'll find a few videos on how the tools are working and what they are doing exactly.